DemocracyStudio/NFT_classification/README.md

 A pitch deck is available [here](https://docs.google.com/presentation/d/1K-IZk7SBP9A4UM-96AAbhkHJ-ttUYWxnUfznlGXn_rY/edit?usp=sharing).

 ### Datasets:
-Our model aims to classify NFTs using visual features, which haven't been done so far, or at least no publication nor pre-trained model could be found on this topic.
-We will first train our model on existing NFT datasets publicly shared on Kaggle, before deploying it on a marketplace API.
-The following datasets of NFT images have been shared publicly on Kaggle:
+There are more NFTs on NFT marketplaces today than there were websites in 2010.
+Covering the whole available NFTs' data would have been impossible.
+Our model ambitions to experiment an undiscovered approach to NFT sales forecasting by using feature extraction on images, which induces some computational costs due to a high data size.

-Images data
+To collect full datasets including images + last sale prices, we combined existing datasets Kaggle, with OpenSea API requests, and data scraping with selenium.
+The resulting datasets are the followings:
-- [Witches](https://www.kaggle.com/datasets/harrywang/crypto-coven) collected on opensea.com on April 22, 2022.
+- [Crypto Coven Witches](https://www.kaggle.com/datasets/harrywang/crypto-coven) collected on opensea.com on April 22, 2022.
-- [CryptoPunks](https://www.kaggle.com/datasets/tunguz/cryptopunks) collected on [larvalabs.com](https://larvalabs.com/cryptopunks) on October 8, 2021.
+- [CryptoPunks](https://www.kaggle.com/datasets/tunguz/cryptopunks) sales collected on [larvalabs.com](https://larvalabs.com/cryptopunks) on October 8, 2021, and images on June 2, 2022.
-- [Bored Apes](https://www.kaggle.com/datasets/stanleyjzheng/bored-apes-yacht-club) collected on opensea.com (https://opensea.com) on July 14, 2021.
+- [Bored Apes](https://www.kaggle.com/datasets/stanleyjzheng/bored-apes-yacht-club) images collected on opensea.com (https://opensea.com) on July 14, 2021 (images) and historical sales on May 22, 2022.
-- [NFT art collection](https://www.kaggle.com/datasets/vepnar/nft-art-dataset) collected on [nftshowroom.com](https://nftshowroom.com/) on March 29, 2021.
+- [Solana NFT Collections](https://www.kaggle.com/datasets/eyenpi/solana-nft-collections?select=Solana+NFT+Collections) sales collected on [magiceden.io](https://magiceden.io) on April 18, 2021 and images collected on June 1, 2022.

 ### Protocol:
 - Balance samples datasets in order to have same number of images for each collection.
 To avoid bias, select samples randomly within each collection.